jabsquared/unifiesta/0.9.0/doc/app.md

 # Issues:

 1 Home page is not very responsive...
-(Width will be squashed) (edited)
+(Height will be squashed)

 2 Color of the raffle is too dark, might blend into background.